Nightwolf

-Nightwolf (/ˈnaɪtˌwʊlf/ NIGHT-wulf) is a fictional character in the Mortal Kombat fighting game franchise by Midway Games and NetherRealm Studios.
-He debuted in Mortal Kombat 3 (1995) as a Native American shaman selected to defend a fictional realm Earthrealm against invading forces from another realm Outworld.
+Nightwolf (/ˈnaɪtˌwʊlf/ NIGHT-wulf) is a supporting character from the video game series Mortal Kombat, created by Midway Games.
+He debuted in Mortal Kombat 3 (1995) as a Native American shaman selected to defend the Earth against invading forces from the savage realm of Outworld.
 In addition to his fighting prowess, Nightwolf possesses magical abilities that allow him to enhance his strength and create weapons.

 The character has appeared in various media outside of the games, including as one of the central heroes in the animated series Mortal Kombat: Defenders of the Realm (1996), and as a supporting character in the film Mortal Kombat Annihilation.
 While his portrayal in the franchise has been criticized as a stereotype of Native Americans, his depiction in the rebooted games has received a mixed reception.

 Design and gameplay

 During early development of Mortal Kombat 3, the character was known simply as "Indian" before his name was determined.
 Ed Boon described him to Video Games & Computer Entertainment magazine in April 1995 (issue #75) as "a very nontraditional Indian.
 He doesn't swing an axe that he's always holding, like Chief Thunder from Killer Instinct.
 He doesn't have all of the stereotypical Indian-type things like T. Hawk or Chief Thunder; he doesn't go 'Hoya!
 Hoya!' and all that."
 Nightwolf uses a mystical set of weapons (a tomahawk and a bow and arrow) in battle.
 Nightwolf was portrayed by Midway Games artist Sal DiVita in the game.
 DiVita said about his casting: "I was just walking around and John [Tobias] said, 'Hey, man, you've got some arms; hey, got a big chest.
 You want to be a character?'
 I'm like, 'Sure!'
 And that's how it happened."

 According to guides by both Mean Machines Sega and SuperGamePower, the best part about him in the original MK3 was his then-unique ability to deflect any projectile back towards an opponent.
 Total 64 opined that, once mastered, Nightwolf "is one of the brightest stars" of Mortal Kombat Trilogy, as "none of his moves are seemingly useful at the start, but stick[ing] with him [might] get some great results."
 Prima Games' official guide for Armageddon gave Nightwolf a poor overall rating of 4/10, stating that the character, "while being a solid punisher character, has a difficult time inflicting heavy damage on opponents."
 In Prima Games' official guide for the 2011 Mortal Kombat reboot, Nightwolf was judged to be a much-improved character due to his "shoulder and power charge moves [used] to knock down" opponents and his uppercut being "an excellent move to counter jumpers."